+Stakeholders

+Engagement

-Stakeholders Engagement SI nareholders and potential investors The Board is committed to maintaining open channels of communication with shareholders in a manner which they find most meaningful.
+Shareholders and potential investors

+The Board is committed to maintaining open channels of communication with shareholders in a manner which they find most meaningful.
 Unlike trading companies, the Board appreciates that this often takes the form of meeting with the Fund Manager rather than members of the Board.
 The Manager provides information on the Company, press releases and videos of the Fund Manager on the Company's website, and via various social media channels.
-Feedback from all meetings between the Fund Manager and shareholders is shared with the Board.
-The Chairman, the Chairman of the Audit and Risk Committee and other members of the Board are available to meet with shareholders to understand their views on governance and the Company's performance where they wish to do so.
+Feedback from meetings between the Fund Manager and shareholders is shared with the Board.
+The Chairman, the Chairman of the Audit and Risk Committee and other members of the Board are available to meet with shareholders to understand their views on governance and the Company's performance when they wish to do so.
 With assistance from the Manager, the Chairman seeks meetings with shareholders who might wish to meet with her.

 The annual report and half-year results are circulated to shareholders wishing to receive them and made available on the Company's website.
 These provide shareholders with a clear understanding of the Company's portfolio and financial position.
-This information is supplemented by the daily calculation and publication of the NAV per share and a monthly factsheet which is available on the website.
+This information is supplemented by the daily calculation and publication of the NAV per share and monthly factsheet which is available on the website.

 The Fund Manager provides presentations to shareholders and analysts following the publication of the annual financial results.
 The Fund Manager attends the AGM and provides a presentation on the Company's performance and the future outlook.
-The Board encourages shareholders to attend and participate in the AGM, which is also available to watch live.
+The Board encourages shareholders to attend and participate in the AGM, which is also available to watch live online.
 Shareholders have the opportunity to address questions to the Chairman of the Board, the Fund Manager and all Directors.

 In the event shareholders wish to raise issues or concerns with the Directors, they are welcome to do so at any time by writing to the Chairman at the registered office.
 Correspondence from shareholders is shared with the Chairman and the Board.
 Other members of the Board are also available to shareholders if they have concerns that have not been addressed through the normal channels.

+Stakeholders

+Janus Henderson as Manager

+- Fund Manager

+- Sales and marketing

+- Company secretarial

+- Financial reporting

+- Internal controls functions

+- Internal audit

+- Investment accounting and administration (outsourced by Janus Henderson to BNP Paribas Securities Services)

+Other third-party service providers

+Engagement

-Ja nus Henderson as Manager The most important of the Company's third-party service providers is the Manager, • Fund Manager Sales and marketing and in particular the Fund Manager, who is responsible for the management of the Company's assets in line with the Investment Objective. • Company secretarial Representatives of the Manager regularly attend Board meetings, providing the • Financial reporting opportunity for the Manager and the Board to reinforce further their mutual • Internal controls functions understanding of what is expected from all parties. • Internal audit Through receipt of timely and accurate information (including monthly performance Investment accounting and administration (outsourced by Janus Henderson to BNP Paribas Securities Services) and compliance reporting against a schedule of investment limits and restrictions determined by the Board and Fund Manager) and regular engagement with representatives of the Manager, the Board is able to provide timely and constructive feedback to the Manager in order that the Manager can meet the Company's Investment Objective to the best of its ability and thereby ensuring that the interests of the Manager are also protected.
+The most important of the Company's third-party service providers is the Manager, and in particular the Fund Manager, who is responsible for the management of the Company's assets in line with the Investment Objective.

+Representatives of the Manager regularly attend Board meetings, providing the opportunity for the Manager and the Board to reinforce further their mutual understanding of what is expected from all parties.

+Through receipt of timely and accurate information (including monthly performance and compliance reporting against a schedule of investment limits and restrictions determined by the Board and Fund Manager) and regular engagement with representatives of the Manager, the Board is able to provide timely and constructive feedback in order that the Manager can meet the Company's Investment Objective to the best of its ability and thereby ensuring that the interests of the Manager are also protected.